 Portrayed by Leslie Goddard

-How did a nice young Quaker woman with a degree from Swarthmore and a PhD in Sociology end up being force fed in a city jail and confined to a prison psychiatric ward?
+How did a nice young Quaker woman with BA from Swathmore and an MA & PhD from U Penn, end up being force fed in a city jail and confined to a prison psychiatric ward?
 As the psychiatrist who examined her said: “Courage in women is often mistaken for Insanity.”

 Leslie Goddard, PhD, is an award-winning actress and scholar who has been presenting history lectures and portraying famous women in history for more than ten years.
 Each year, she presents more than 250 programs, appearing at public libraries, museums and historic homes, professional associations, colleges and universities, and corporations.